Sneak peek of new A330-900neo airliner

 Atlanta, Georgia (CNN) — Air travelers, get ready for a new wide-body airliner that could be pulling up to your airport gate soon.

-The Airbus A330-900neo has wrapped up "route proving flights" in the US, showing off its new engines, a wing re-design and a re-imagined cabin.
+The Airbus A330-900neo has wrapped up "route proving flights" in the United States, showing off its new engines, a wing redesign and a reimagined cabin.
 On Friday the jet flew from Chicago to Atlanta's Hartsfield-Jackson International Airport, home of Delta Air Lines -- the world's second largest passenger carrier.
 Delta has 25 of these new planes on order, expected to enter their fleet next year.

 The A330-900neo is a new variant of the Airbus A330 family of long-haul twin-engine jets — with seating for about 287 in a typical three-class configuration, about 10 more seats than earlier models.